by Resource Associates @ grantwriters.net

 Measurable: Objectives should be quantitatively, or descriptively measurable by creating mechanisms to track progress.
 Continuing to use the After-School Program example, a main objective could be to serve 75 students with a goal of improving literacy skills by 10%, or increasing the graduation rate by 10%.
 How do you measure success?
 You’ll need to consider why you want to monitor the program, exactly what will be monitored, and what the key features of effective monitoring will be.
 Effective monitoring is achieved when 1) the evaluation uses scientifically-valid techniques; 2) project-relevant aspects are measured; 3) evaluation is conducted consistently; 4) records are kept and 5) when monitoring is used to support or amend project actions and goals (such as a 10% growth in literacy skills or graduation rate).

 Achievable: Objectives should be achievable with the project’s available resources.
 While they should require effort, they shouldn’t be difficult to the point where they will be unattainable.
 For our After-School Program, for instance, we’ll need to consider if we have an adequate facility and qualified staff to achieve the goal of increasing the literacy rate or graduation rate for students.
 Don’t promise 100% if you can only achieve 75%, or you will be setting yourself up for failure.

 Relevant: Objectives should be aligned with larger goals / strategies.
-Now that the Boys and Girls Club down the street just opened an After-School Program at the YMCA, is my project still relevant?
+If a Boys and Girls Club down the street just opened an After-School Program at the YMCA, is my project still relevant?
 Will I be serving the same population?

 Qualitative (Formative) and Quantitative (Summative) Research: To learn as much as possible about your target audience and obtain a favorable outcome, it’s important to incorporate qualitative and quantitative research to understand your target audience.
 Qualitative provides immediate feedback to improve leaning, while Quantitative evaluates what was learned.